 Residential households account for approximately 62% of total demand, largely driven by lifestyle upgrades, home décor trends, and frequent replacement cycles.
 Increasing disposable income, urbanization, and the rise of nuclear families have also contributed to residential demand.
 The HoReCa segment is the fastest-growing end-use category, expanding at nearly 6.8% CAGR.
 This growth is supported by the global expansion of the hospitality sector, increased dining out trends, and rising consumer expectations for premium dining experiences in hotels and restaurants.
 Institutional end users, including educational facilities, hospitals, and corporate cafeterias, provide stable, volume-driven demand through standardized procurement and long-term supply contracts, further stabilizing the market.

-| By Product Type | By Material | By End Use | By Distribution Channel | By Price Tier |
+| By Product Type | By Material Type | By Price Range | By Distribution Channel | By End Use |

 |---|---|---|---|---|